7 Best Comfortable Running Shoes in 2024

 What makes it the best?

-Every time we put our foot down, the shoe would return a vibrant energy immediately.
-This kept our momentum strong and encouraged a higher cadence — all leading to a faster pace with less effort.
-In the lab, we couldn’t resist checking with our 90° bend test and this shoe resisted with a force 105.9% stiffer than average.
+Every time we put our foot down, the shoe would return vibrant energy immediately through the carbon plate’s Speedroll technology.
+This kept our momentum strong and encouraged a higher cadence—all leading to a faster pace with less effort.
+In the lab, we couldn’t resist checking with our 90° bend test and this shoe resisted with a force 137.5% greater than average, translating to unmatched responsiveness in our runs.

 Pros